-One of our core objectives starting in 2019 is to answer the question: "How can Maine Trail Finder better communicate appropriate, non-judgmental information about trail accessibility to support trail users facing mobility and access challenges?"
+One of our current objectives is to answer the question: "How can Maine Trail Finder better communicate appropriate, non-judgmental information about trail accessibility to support trail users facing mobility and access challenges?"

 Working with state and non-profit partners to better answer this question, we are hoping to increase the levels of engagement of individuals facing mobility challenges in outdoor recreation.